carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 [START]

 #### [TAG Scrum & Agile]
-**Q:** How familiar are you with Agile methodologies, such as Scrum?
+How familiar are you with Agile methodologies, such as Scrum?

-**A:** I’ve been working in Agile environments for several years.
+Agile in a squad means working in short cycle.
+We move forward together and hand in hand as a squad adjusting the course as the team moves forward.

-    My current team follows Scrum — we have daily stand-ups, sprint planning, reviews, and retrospectives.
+we have daily stand-ups,
-    I like Agile because it helps teams stay focused, adapt quickly, and continuously deliver value.
+sprint planning,
+Grooming sessions
+reviews,
+and retrospectives.

 Grooming sessions are basically meetings where the team reviews and refines the backlog.
 We clarify the business rules, break big stories into smaller ones, discuss edge cases, check dependencies, and make sure everything is clear before development starts.

     “We covered all the Kafka requirements during the grooming session.”
     “Let’s schedule a grooming session to refine the new Spring flow.”
     “During grooming we found missing acceptance criteria.”